situmtech/situm-ios-getting-started/README.md

 Situm iOS SDK Code Samples app
 ==============================

+**If you are looking for Swift examples, please check [situm-ios-swift-getting-started](https://github.com/situmtech/situm-ios-swift-getting-started) repository.**

 This is a sample Objective-C application built using the Situm SDK.
 With this sample app, you will be able to:

 1. Display information on a map, show user location and real-time updates